Bispectrum-window convolution via Hankel transform: On the measurement of the window 3PCF multipoles

 \section{On the measurement of the window 3PCF multipoles}

 We are not addressing in this work the problem of the optimal estimator for the window 3PCF multipoles $Q^L_{L'M' \ell \ell' \ell_1 \ell_2}(x_{13}, x_{23})$ defined in eq.~\eqref{3PCF_multipoles_redshifts}, and of the systematic errors related to their measurement.
-We simply notice that in addition to direct pair-counting, one could consider an FFT-based estimator, since \cite{SugiyamaEtal2021}
+We simply notice that in addition to direct counting (which even for the case of anisotropic 3PCF multipoles has been shown can be reduced to pair counting complexity \cite{Slepian:2017lpm}), one could consider an FFT-based estimator, since

 can be obtained in terms of the Fourier Transform \be W_{\ell m}(\vec{x}_3;x_{ij}) \equiv \, i^{\ell} \int \frac{d^3 q}{(2\pi)^3} e^{i \vec{q} \cdot \vec{x}_3} j_{\ell}(q x_{ij}) Y_{\ell m}(\hat{q}) W(\vec{q})\,, \ee and \be W_{LM}(\vec{x}_3) \equiv \, W(\vec{x_3}) Y^*_{LM}(\vec{x}_3)\,. \ee